 At the very least then, caution should be exercised in adopting ideas from thought leaders or gurus.
 Nonetheless, we think there is much to learn from the work of some business gurus.
 Not least how to develop good leadership qualities.

 Here are our 6 reasons why learning from the best matters.

-- Because learning is more about setting a course than taking one.
 What have you put in place to encourage yourself to continually learn?
 Be inquisitive; learn as much as you can about your work, and related areas.
 Plan to find out more.
-Devleoping good leadership qualities will require you to read often and in a disciplined manner.
+Developing good leadership qualities will require you to read often and in a disciplined manner.